Detailed pyFastChem module description¶

 Output structure¶

-output struct translated by PyBind11
+The original C++ output struct translated by PyBind11 has the

 following structure in Python: